|Title:||Simpler customisation of class creation|

 - Restores the ability for class namespaces to have some influence on the class creation process (above and beyond populating the namespace itself), but potentially without the full flexibility of the Python 2 style __metaclass__ hook

-One mechanism that can achieve this goal is to add a new class initialisation hook, modelled directly on the existing explicit class decorators, but defined in the class body or in a parent class, rather than being part of the class definition header.
+One mechanism that can achieve this goal is to add a new implicit class decoration hook, modelled directly on the existing explicit class decorators, but defined in the class body or in a parent class, rather than being part of the class definition header.

 Specifically, it is proposed that class definitions be able to provide a class initialisation hook as follows:

-class Example: def __init_class__(cls): # This is invoked after the class is created, but before any # explicit decorators are called # The usual super() mechanisms are used to correctly support # multiple inheritance.
+class Example: def __autodecorate__(cls): # This is invoked after the class is created, but before any # explicit decorators are called # The usual super() mechanisms are used to correctly support # multiple inheritance.
 The class decorator style signature helps # ensure that invoking the parent class is as simple as possible. cls = super().__autodecorate__() return cls

 If present on the created object, this new hook will be called by the class creation machinery after the __class__ reference has been initialised.
-For types.new_class(), it will be called as the last step before returning the created class object. __init_class__ is implicitly converted to a class method when the class is created (prior to the hook being invoked).
+For types.new_class() , it will be called as the last step before returning the created class object. __autodecorate__ is implicitly converted to a class method when the class is created (prior to the hook being invoked).

 This general proposal is not a new idea (it was first suggested for inclusion in the language definition more than 10 years ago , and a similar mechanism has long been supported by Zope's ExtensionClass ), but the situation has changed sufficiently in recent years that the idea is worth reconsidering for inclusion as a native language feature.

 In addition, the introduction of the metaclass __prepare__ method in PEP 3115 allows a further enhancement that was not possible in Python 2: this PEP also proposes that type.__prepare__ be updated to accept a factory function as a namespace keyword-only argument.
 If present, the value provided as the namespace argument will be called without arguments to create the result of type.__prepare__ instead of using a freshly created dictionary instance.
 For example, the following will use an ordered dictionary as the class namespace:

-class OrderedExample(namespace=collections.OrderedDict): def __init_class__(cls): # cls.__dict__ is still a read-only proxy to the class namespace, # but the underlying storage is an OrderedDict instance
+class OrderedExample(namespace=collections.OrderedDict): def __autodecorate__(cls): # cls.__dict__ is still a read-only proxy to the class namespace, # but the underlying storage is an OrderedDict instance

 This PEP, along with the existing ability to use __prepare__ to share a single namespace amongst multiple class objects, highlights a possible issue with the attribute lookup caching: when the underlying mapping is updated by other means, the attribute lookup cache is not invalidated correctly (this is a key part of the reason class __dict__ attributes produce a read-only view of the underlying storage).